Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Here are the essential steps to implement a reliable measurement and reporting system aligned with international standards and the CSRD:

-1. Define the scope: Determine whether you will analyze all facilities or only key operational areas.
+1. Define the scope: determine whether you will analyse all facilities or only key operational areas.

-3. Collect generation and destination data: Integrate internal records, authorized manager data, and recovery certificates.
+3. Collect generation and destination data: integrate internal records, authorised manager data and recovery certificates.

-4. Calculate indicators: The software should convert data into standardized metrics (kg/waste, % recycled, recovery ratio).
+4. Calculate indicators: the software should convert data into standardised metrics (kg of waste, % recycled, recovery ratio).

-5. Analyze trends and set targets: Evaluate temporal evolution and define reduction or circularity goals.
+5. Analyse trends and set targets: evaluate the evolution over time and define reduction or circularity goals.

 With Manglai, these steps are simplified through guided workflows and automated dashboards that unify information from all sites, facilitating both decision-making and external verification.